hushaudio/rivet-oobabooga-plugin/README.md

 ### BaseURL Support
 Settings option for the Oobabooga API base URL.
 This is useful for users who are serving the api on a different port or host than the default localhost:5000 of v1.02.

+## Model Loader Settings
+You can now specify model all loading settings

 ### Unload Model Node
 This node will unload the currently loaded model.
 This is great for freeing up memory programatically or when you need to load a LoRA.